HDS07/Machine_Learning/README.md

-This repository contains the Machine learining model code and its datasets
+This repository contains the Machine learining model code and their datasets